kristyspatel/Virus-Propagation-Immunization-in-time-varying-graphs-ML/README.md

 Virus-Propagation
 =================

-Simulation of virus propagation and immunization in Static and time varying networks.
+Simulation of virus propagation and immunization in Static and time varying Graphs.
 [Clik Here](http://www.cs.cmu.edu/~christos/PUBLICATIONS/PKDD2010VirusProp.pdf) for paper.

 A fundamental problem in epidemiology is determining whether a virus will result in an epidemic (that is, if it will